eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 3. Hover over the `Projects` entry underneath Codewind in the Explorer pane, and press the `+` icon to create a project.
 4. Choose the `Appsody Open Liberty default template (Appsody Stacks- incubator)`.
 5. Name your project `appsody-calculator`.
-    * If you don’t see Appsody templates, find and select `Template Source Manager` and enable `Appsody Stacks - appsodyhub`.
+    * If you don’t see Appsody templates, find and select `Template Source Manager` and enable `Appsody Stacks - incubator`.
 The templates are refreshed, and the Appsody templates are available.
 6. Press Enter.
     * To monitor your project’s progress, right-click your project, and select `Show all logs`.
 Then an `Output` tab is displayed where you see your project’s build logs.